 >>

 Swine Farm Animal Manure Management System GHG Mitigation Project in Hubei Province introduces new animal waste management systems to a group of 9 swine farms in Hubei Province, which are owned by Jiangxi Zhengbang Breeding Co.
 Ltd (hereinafter called” Zhengbang”).
+The project activity has been designed as single project implemented at 9 animal farms.
 The purpose of the project activity is to treat the manure and wastewater from the 9 swine farms to avoid methane emissions generated in the baseline uncovered anaerobic lagoons.

 The project activity will replace the current open anaerobic lagoons with 9 new closed anaerobic digesters.
 The biogas generated during the treatment process will be captured for power generation, the electricity generated are all used by the swine farms.
 After anaerobic digestion, the fermented sludge will be treated in aerobic composting system, which will be used as fertilizer.
 Wastewater from the new animal waste management systems will be treated aerobically and then used for agriculture irrigation.